JohnnyBoy1337/JohnnyBoy1337/README.md

 - 👋 Hi, I’m @JohnnyBoy1337
 - 👀 I’m interested in getting a job in CS with my limited schooling so far.
-- 🌱 I’m currently learning Java, C#, C++, Python HTML, CSS, Javascript, Node, React, MongoDB, Unity and Unreal
+- 🌱 I’m currently learning Java, C#, C++, Python HTML, CSS, Javascript, Node, React, MongoDB, R, Unity and Unreal
 - 💞️ I’m looking to collaborate on anything to get my feet wet.
-- 📫 How to reach me Email: 98bluebear@gmail.com
+- 📫 Email is the best to reach me by: 98bluebear@gmail.com

 <!---
 JohnnyBoy1337/JohnnyBoy1337 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.